 This post contains affiliate links, which means I make a small commission at no extra cost to you.
 Get my full disclosure HERE.

 This type of diffuser is entirely safe and requires no heat or water.
 It uses pressurized air to release the essential oils into the air.
-These diffusers are very quiet, easy to use, and mess-free.
-They are most commonly made with a wood base and a glass reservoir.
+While nebulizer diffusers are quiet, easy to use, and mess-free, they are not too common.

 - Remove the glass reservoir from the wood base.

 - Carefully wipe down with a dry towel.

 - Add a few drops of alcohol into the glass reservoir.